Junior college

 A junior college is a type of post-secondary institution that offers vocational and academic training that is designed to prepare students for either skilled trades and technical occupations or support roles in professions such as engineering, accountancy, business administration, nursing, medicine, architecture, and criminology.

+Junior college can have different meanings depending on the country; in some regions it is referred to as upper secondary education while in others it is called post-secondary institutions.
+Despite the differences, junior colleges help prepare students for entry into the workforce by providing them with further academic study for their future careers.

 Often times, those types of colleges offer two-year associate's degrees that are intended for students that want to later transfer to a college for a four-year bachelor's degree to finish their undergraduate education, pending adequate grades.
 Students typically attend those types of colleges for one to three years, which is also dependent on the country.

+History and development

+The early twentieth century marked the emergence of junior colleges in an effort to provide more flexible educational pathways that would provide higher education.
+William Rainey Harper had the idea of splitting the 4 years of education needed for a bachelor's degree into two parts, which began being called junior college.

+The first 2-year colleges began to operate in small and large states in the United States during the early 1900s where several of the early 2-year colleges originated independently through the expansions of high schools to include 13th and 14th grades.

 By country

 Pakistan

-In Pakistan, after the completion of Secondary School Certificate, students who want to further pursue their education, the mst apply for the junior college, which is also called as intermediate college.
+In Pakistan, after the completion of Secondary School Certificate, students who want to further pursue their education, the must apply for the junior college, which is also called as intermediate college.
 They can choose either of the three groups out of science, arts (or humanities) or commerce.
 They attend the college for 2 years.
 Some colleges also offer higher education like undergraduate and graduate degrees like GCUL, FCCU, MAOC etc.